VisitApp/VisitIosHealthSdk/README.md

     @objc func buttonTapped(sender : UIButton) {
         // since both UIs share same view the button needs to be hidden, in actual app this can be ignored self.hideButton()

+        // OPTIONAL : syncing is enabled by default but it can be toggled using this method visitHealthView.setSyncingEnabled(true)

         // all the below statements are required self.view.addSubview(visitHealthView)